Onajite Okoloko

-Onajite Paul Okoloko is a Nigerian businessman and oil tycoon.
-He was the Group Chief Executive Officer/Managing Director of Notore Chemical Industries (“Notore”).
-He is also the Chairman of Midwestern Oil & Gas (“Midwestern”) and the Chairman of Eroton Exploration & Production (“Eroton”).
+Onajite Paul Okoloko is a Nigerian businessman and entrepreneur with primary focus in the Oil & Gas and minerals & natural resources sectors.
+He is currently the Chairman and CEO of Bullcrest Mineral Resources Limited.
+He was the founder and pioneer Group Chief Executive Officer/Managing Director of Notore Chemical Industries (“Notore”) from inception to 2021.
+He was also the founder and pioneer Chairman of both Midwestern Oil & Gas (“Midwestern”) and Eroton Exploration & Production (“Eroton”).

 Early life and education

-Okoloko was born in Nigeria in 1966 and graduated from the University of Benin in 1986 with a bachelor's degree in Economics.
+Mr. Okoloko was born in California, USA in 1966 and graduated from the University of Benin in 1986 with a bachelor's degree in Economics.
 He is also an alumnus of Harvard Business School.

 Early career

-Okoloko lived and worked in the United States prior to his return to Nigeria in 1994 to work in the oil industry.
-In the US, Okoloko worked in sales, marketing and business development.
-Okoloko's business ethos is driven by a desire for indigenous ownership and operating of business, developing local management talent and encouraging community participation.
+Mr. Okoloko lived and worked in the United States prior to his return to Nigeria in 1994 to create his first company (Ocean and Oil Limited).
+In the US, Mr. Okoloko worked in sales, marketing and business development.
+Mr. Okoloko's business ethos is driven by a desire for indigenous ownership and operating of business, developing local management talent and encouraging community participation.

 Companies

+Bullcrest Mineral Resources Limited

+Mr. Onajite Okoloko is currently the Chairman and Group Chief Executive Officer of Bullcrest Mineral Resources Limited.
+Bullcrest is an exploration, mining, mineral processing/beneficiation and minerals trading company with focus on minerals and metals such as Lithium Ore, Tin Ore, gold, columbite, tantalite (coltan), and rare earth metals (e.g. Niobium, Thorium, Monoxide, Ilmenite etc.) Mr. Okoloko is a pioneer investor in the mining industry, establishing foreign direct investments in the Nigerian Mining Space.

-Ocean and Oil
+Ocean and Oil (Oando Group)

-Okoloko was a founding member of the Ocean and Oil (Oando) Group alongside Adewale Tinubu, Omamofe Boyo and Osaze Osifo.
+Mr. Okoloko was a founding member of the Ocean and Oil (Oando) Group alongside Adewale Tinubu and Omamofe Boyo.
 In 1994, what started out as an oil trading company eventually acquired Unipetrol Nigeria Plc during the Federal Government of Nigeria's privatization exercise in 2000.
 Ocean and Oil went on to acquire other assets, including Agip Nigeria Plc (the oil marketing arm of the ENI Group in Nigeria) and listed a subsidiary (Oando Plc) on the Nigerian and Johannesburg Stock Exchanges.